MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

 - [Create a Q# Project](xref:microsoft.quantum.howto.createproject)

-## Understanding the qubit
+## Write a Q# operation

 As mentioned in our [What is Quantum Computing?](xref:microsoft.quantum.overview.what) article, a qubit is a unit of quantum information that can be in superposition.
-A classical bit can only take the values **0** or **1**.
-A qubit can exist in a quantum superposition between the two classical values **0** and **1**.
-However, when we measure a qubit we can only observe the states **0** or **1**.
-We say that a measurement *collapses* the state the qubit from the superposition to the state corresponding the classical value that we observe.
+When measured, a qubit can only be either 0 or 1, however during execution, the state of the qubit represents the probability of reading either a 0 or a 1 during measurement.
+This probabilistic state is known as superposition.
+We can use this probability to generate random numbers.

 ### Q# operation code
 Let's see how we can implement the concepts showed above to create a quantum random number generator in Q#: